momentohq/public-dev-docs/docs/leaderboard/develop/api-reference/index.md

 <SdkExampleTabs snippetId={'API_LeaderboardFetchByScore'} />

-For large leaderboards, you will need to fetch in batches of 8192 elements.
+FetchByScore is implemented as a batch operation, so for large leaderboards, you can fetch in batches of 8192 elements.
+You can page through multiple elements that fall within the requested score range using the `offset` parameter until you receive an empty list, which indicates the end of the requested elements.

 <SdkExampleTabs snippetId={'API_LeaderboardFetchByScorePagination'} />